jojczykp/kafka-cqrs/README.md

 # TODOs
 - Turn demo Web-UI into service
-- Make sure minikube.local not hardcoded for demo
-- Make sure minikube.local not in /etc/hosts
 - EKS deployment
 - Upgrade Cassandra to version supporting Java 11
 - Upgrade other elements so that no Java 11 TODOs left